 - the ability to work independently.

-Pre-entry experience is not necessary, but practical experience gained through work placements or a year-in-industry as part of your degree may be an advantage.
-Summer internships and graduate schemes are offered by large organisations such as Ordnance Survey (OS).
+As there aren't any dedicated cartography degree courses, you'll usually need to get a job first and receive training once employed.
+Practical experience gained through work placements or a year-in-industry as part of your degree can be helpful.
+Sandwich placements and internships are offered by large organisations such as Ordnance Survey (OS).

 Look for job vacancies at:

 - British Cartographic Society

 - Discussion group lists such as Carto-SoC and LIS-MAPS